Hamlin, Michael Jordan partner on NASCAR team for Wallace

 “Growing up in North Carolina, my parents would take my brothers, sisters and me to races, and I've been a NASCAR fan my whole life,” Jordan said.
 “The opportunity to own my own race team in partnership with my friend, Denny Hamlin, and to have Bubba Wallace driving for us, is very exciting for me.”

-Wallace, who has cobbled together about $18 million in sponsorship deals since he made social equality his platform, already said he'd leave Richard Petty Motorsports at the end of the season.
+Wallace, who has cobbled together about $18 million in sponsorship deals since he made racial equality his platform, had already announced he was parting with Petty.

 “This is a unique, once-in-a-lifetime opportunity that I believe is a great fit for me at this point in my career,” Wallace wrote.
 “I am grateful and humbled that they believe in me and I'm super pumped to begin this adventure with them.”